cleancoindev/dss-deploy-scripts/README.md

 `tss-deploy testchain`

-It is possible to pass a value to define a testing scenario via `-c` flag (e.g. `dss-deploy testchain -c crash-bite`)
+It is possible to pass a value to define a testing scenario via `-c` flag (e.g. `tss-deploy testchain -c crash-bite`)

 The only case currently available is: